 Bayeux is located in Normandy, a region of northern France.
-We loved our stay in Bayeux and found it to be a perfect base for exploring the Normandy area.
-Bayeux is a wonderful town with great restaurants and has many wonderful things to do in Bayeux along with easy access to other many Normandy attractions.
+We loved our stay in Bayeux and found that it is not only a perfect base for exploring the Normandy area, but that there are also many amazing things to do in Bayeux.

 Why Bayeux France is a perfect base for a visit to Normandy